Rtid-Platform/rtidcoin-mobile-android/PRIVACY_POLICY.md

 Definitions
 Service

-Service means the elicoin.net website and the Elicoin Wallet mobile application operated by Breadwinner AG Partner Service
+Service means the rtidcoin.net website and the Rtidcoin Wallet mobile application operated by Breadwinner AG Partner Service

 Partner Service means a service or feature offered by a third-party partner directly to users of the Service.